The sky’s the limit!

-Runnymede’s Competitive Robotics Teams have had excellent results in the last two months.
+Last season both teams had excellent results.
 At the First Lego League (FLL) qualifying tournament, the Electric Lions won Best Project and the Cyberbolts won the Champion’s Award, moving them to the Provincial Championships!

 Teams competed against 33 other TDSB teams in Robot game, Project and Core Values (professional respect and teamwork) categories.
 Teams are expected to be balanced in all three areas, so benefit from a wide range of team members skills, including writing, research, presentation, 3D building, and accountability.